Finding Equations for Lines

 In the last section you found an equation for a line given its slope and a particular point on the line, its $y$-intercept.
 In this section you will learn how to find an equation for a line given its slope and any point on the line, not necessarily the $y$-intercept.

-Question 4.
-Click on to see the example for question 4.
-Use the sliders to change the values of $m$, $x_1$, and $y_1$ and notice how they affect the graph of $y-y_1=m(x-x_1)$.
+Use the sliders to change the values of $m$, $x_1$, and $y_1$ and notice how they affect the graph of $y-y_1=m(x-x_1)$ and the plotted point $(x_1,y_1)$.
 The equation for the line is always shown below the grid.
 Use the sliders to complete this table.

 $m$$x_1$$y_1$pointequation